Paradox-Evil-EXE/MSFS-IL-62N/README.md

 A lightweight, community-driven rebuild of the legendary Soviet IL‑62 as a **native MSFS aircraft**.
 Based on a legacy FSX import, the goal is to restore flight stability, build a working cockpit, and keep the flying fridge alive — without overcomplicating it.

-> Rebuilding the fridge that fought physics and history.
+> Bringing the infamous bird back from the dead, in a modern flight simulator

 ---